Asakusa, Tokyo 浅草

 Asakusa is a popular place to stay for foreign visitors.
 Asakusa is close to Tokyo Station, Ueno Park, the Sumida River, the electronics stores in Akihabara and has vibrant attractions and festivals on hand.
 A number of cheap hostels can be found in Asakusa as well as the following recommended hotels and budget accommodations: Asakusa Hotel Fukudaya, Tokyo Backpackers, Asakusa Hotel Wasou, Richmond Hotel Asakusa, Soho Asakusa Hotel and Aizuya Inn.
 Find a complete list of accommodation in Asakusa and Taito-ku.

-Asakusa can be reached on the Ginza and Toei Asakusa Subway Lines as well as the Tobu Isesaki Line.
-Asakusa can also be reached by the Tokyo Cruise Company's Water Bus service from Odaiba or Hamarikyu.
+Asakusa can be reached on the Ginza and Toei Asakusa Subway Lines as well as the Tobu Isesaki Line (Tobu Skytree Line) to Asakusa Station.
+Asakusa can also be accessed by the Tokyo Cruise Company's Water Bus service from Odaiba or Hamarikyu.

-Visitors can take the Water Bus from Hamarikyu-teien and Hinode Pier and dock at the Azuma Bridge in Asakusa across the river from Philippe Starck's Asahi Building, in Ryogoku, with its famous "golden flame" on the roof.
+Visitors can take the Water Bus from Hamarikyu-teien and Hinode Pier and dock at the Azuma Bridge in Asakusa across the river from Philippe Starck's Asahi Building, a little north of Ryogoku, with its famous "golden flame" on the roof.

 Tel: 03 3842 5566